timker/docs/docs/_documentation/C#-Server-Events-Client.md

 ---
-slug: c#-server-events-client
+slug: csharp-server-events-client
 ---
-Like ServiceStack's other [C# Service Clients](https://github.com/ServiceStack/ServiceStack/wiki/C%23-client), the new `ServerEventsClient` is a [portable library](https://github.com/ServiceStackApps/HelloMobile) contained in the `ServiceStack.Client` NuGet package:
+Like ServiceStack's other [C# Service Clients](?id=C%23-client), the new `ServerEventsClient` is a [portable library](https://github.com/ServiceStackApps/HelloMobile) contained in the `ServiceStack.Client` NuGet package:

 ```
 PM> Install-Package ServiceStack.Client